totovr/SimpleOpenNI/README.md

 4. Test the Kinect Setup

-⋅⋅⋅Connect your Xbox Kinect motion sensor to your computer in an available USB port.
-Ensure the sensor is connected ⋅⋅⋅to a power source.
+...Connect your Xbox Kinect motion sensor to your computer in an available USB port.
+Ensure the sensor is connected ...to a power source.

-⋅⋅⋅Open the Processing application.
+...Open the Processing application.

-⋅⋅⋅Copy and run:
+...Copy and run:

     https://github.com/totovr/Processing/tree/master/Kinect/Angle_Tracking_KV1_ProssingV2.2.1_Arduino_Demo